kitty-panics/markdown/docs/Rules-CN.md

   * List item
 ```

-To fix, ensure that top level list items are not indented:
+To fix, ensure that top-level list items are not indented:

 ```markdown
 Some test